 Truth be told, you can include your dog without even bringing them!
 If your dog is a furball of crazy energy and doesn’t do well in public, maybe it’s a sign to leave them at home.
 It doesn’t mean you don’t love them!
 You might also be flying all the way across the country where bringing your dog isn’t practical.
 Don’t worry though.
 We can still include your doggo in your elopement!

 - Video chat with your dog on your day!
-Set aside time at your Airbnb with good Wifi to Face time your dog sitter or family member.
-We’ve seen really cute reactions from dogs on video chats and it feels so special for our couples!
+Set aside time at your Airbnb with good Wifi to Facetime your dog sitter or family member.
+We’ve seen really cute reactions from dogs on video chats and it feels so special for my couples!

 - Get artwork or other memorabilia made of your dog as part of your elopement day.

-- Let us know if you have a tattoo of your dog so we can be sure to take photos.
+- Let me know if you have a tattoo of your dog so I can be sure to take photos.

 - If you’re hosting a reception later on, you could include your dog then!